XP Inc (XP) Stock Price and Analyst Predictions - News Heater

 Many brokerage firms have already submitted their reports for XP stocks, with JP Morgan repeating the rating for XP by listing it as a “Overweight.”
 The predicted price for XP in the upcoming period, according to JP Morgan is $30 based on the research report published on December 05, 2023 of the current year 2023.

-During the last 5 trading sessions, XP fell by -0.38%, which changed the moving average for the period of 200-days by +79.98% in comparison to the 20-day moving average, which settled at $23.27.
-In addition, XP Inc saw 55.35% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, XP rose by +2.98%, which changed the moving average for the period of 200-days by +113.21% in comparison to the 20-day moving average, which settled at $23.55.
+In addition, XP Inc saw 59.97% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for XP